 What Derek Chauvin's Life In Prison Is Really Like

-As a former police officer, and as a murderer at the center of an extremely high-profile crime, Chauvin is at risk of violence from other prisoners for not just one reason but two.
-As such, prison officials have had to take great care to ensure his safety, which has meant that he's spent most if not all of his time behind bars, up to this point, in a segregation unit safely away from other prisoners.
+As a former police officer, and as a murderer at the center of an extremely high-profile crime, Chauvin was at risk of violence from other prisoners for not just one reason but two.
+As such, prison officials took great care to ensure his safety; Chauvin has spent most if not all of his time behind bars, up to this point, in a segregation unit safely away from other prisoners.
+But precautions went wrong shortly after Chauvin's failed appeal to the Supreme Court when, per AP, he was attacked by another inmate.

 The murder of George Floyd garnered international attention

 According to The New York Times, on May 25, 2020, Minneapolis police received a call from a convenience store about a man who was alleged to have purchased cigarettes with a counterfeit $20 bill.
 The man in question was 46-year-old George Floyd.
-When officers arrived on scene minutes later, the situation escalated.
-Bystanders captured video of Chauvin kneeling on Floyd's neck for nearly 10 minutes, even while Floyd pleaded with the officer to get off his neck so he could breathe.
+When officers arrived on the scene minutes later, the situation escalated.
+Bystanders captured video of Chauvin kneeling on Floyd's neck even while Floyd pleaded with the officer to get off his neck so he could breathe.

 The video of Floyd's death sparked international outrage.
 The day after the incident the Minneapolis Police Department fired all four officers who were on scene, and a few days later, it was announced that Chauvin was facing third-degree murder and second-degree manslaughter charges, with a second-degree murder charge being added later.

-Chauvin is in segregation at a Minnesota prison
+Chauvin was initially held in segregation at a Minnesota prison

-According to the Minnesota Department of Corrections website, "Administrative Control" facilities such as the one where Chauvin is housed are not intended to be punitive, but to protect the inmates.
-In such facilities, they're checked in on at least once every 30 minutes, are given regular mental health evaluations, and are allowed many of the same things other inmates are given, such as reading materials and personal correspondence, unless they're deemed to be a safety risk.
+According to the Minnesota Department of Corrections website, "Administrative Control" facilities such as the one where Chauvin was housed are not always intended to be punitive but are also used to protect the inmates.
+In such facilities, they're checked on at least once every 30 minutes, are given regular mental health evaluations, and are allowed many of the same things other inmates are given, such as reading materials and personal correspondence, unless they're deemed to be a safety risk.

-Associated Press reported that his 10-foot-by-10-foot cell consisted of white cinderblock walls.
-There are a metal toilet and sink, and narrow windows.
-He's allowed out to exercise, alone, about an hour each day.
-He's also allowed up to three non-contact visits each week.
+The Associated Press reported that his 10-foot-by-10-foot cell consisted of white cinderblock walls.
+There was a metal toilet and sink and narrow windows.
+Chauvin was allowed out alone to exercise for about an hour each day.
+He was also allowed up to three non-contact visits each week.

 Chauvin requested to be moved to a federal prison